antfu/talks/2025-10-09/src/slides.md

 <img src="/vd/transform.png" w-240 mt--5 />

 <!--
-In transform, you can see the before and after between each plugins process and we will highlight the differences.
+In transform, you can see the before and after between each plugin's process and we will highlight the differences.
 -->

 ---